emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/project-ideas.md

 Holobiont Integration: comparison between two spp:
 - in-depth comparison of antioxidant system function; enzyme expression in both thermal and ocean acidification systems  (might be answered in mega paper?)
 - algal gene expression analysis: difference in communities and photosystem and antioxidant related function  (might be answered in mega paper?)
-- TET enzyme function difference b/w 2 spp (Erin M.)
+- TET enzyme function difference b/w 2 spp (Erin M. project?)
 - Physiological variability differences (1st chapter)

 Differential analysis of CpG O/E for variety of species that are well described in their tolerance